 Best DNA testing kit: what DNA tests tell you about your relatives

-Because most of the DNA tests are focused on charting your ancestry, it means you have the option to view and contact relatives – both close and distant – using the services.
+Because most of the DNA tests concentrate on charting your ancestry, it means you have the option to view and contact relatives – both close and distant – using the services.

-In fact, most continually search for DNA matches, so even years after you’ve had the DNA test and received your results, you’re likely to get notifications that second, third or fifth cousins have also added their data too.
-This is great and means your DNA test is the gift that keeps on giving long after the initial buzz of getting your first round of results.
+In fact, most continually search for DNA matches, so even years after you’ve had the DNA test and received your results, you can still get notifications that second, third or fifth cousins have also added their data too.
+This means a DNA testing kit becomes a gift that keeps on giving long after the initial buzz of getting your first round of results has worn off.

-How this works differs from service to service, but you can decide what you do with these notifications about new relatives and how much information your relatives can see about you.
-Some services allow you to share full profiles, others lock your information and there’s a lot to customise too.
+How this works differs from service to service, but you can decide what you do with these notifications about new relatives, and how much information your relatives can see about you.
+Some services allow you to share full profiles, others lock your information, and you'll find a lot of customisation options along the way.

-That way finding relatives is really interesting if you're looking to connect with distant relatives, build on your family tree or you’re just really curious.
-But if you wanted to do the DNA test for other reasons, you have control over who can contact you and find out about you and your DNA.
+If you're looking to connect with distant relatives, build on your family tree, or are just really curious, these ongoing matches can help.
+On the other hand, if you wanted to do the DNA test for other reasons, you have control over who can contact you and find out about you and your DNA.

-Some of the services, like AncestryDNA, allow you to link up this information about your relatives with family tree software too.
+Some of the services, like AncestryDNA, allow you to link this information about your relatives with family tree software packages too.

 Best DNA testing kit: what DNA tests tell you about your health

-A few of the DNA tests on the market, primarily 23andMe, reveal information about your health, from traits, like hair colour and tasting preferences, through to more serious genetic health risks, such as the likelihood to carry the BRCA1/BRCA2 genes, which are associated with a risk of developing certain kinds of cancers.
+A few of the DNA tests on the market, primarily 23andMe, reveal information about your health – from traits like hair colour and tasting preferences, through to more serious genetic health risks, like the likelihood to carry the BRCA1/BRCA2 genes (associated with a risk of certain kinds of cancers).

-Before you purchase a DNA test for health and genetic health risk reasons, you need to read the small print.
-In some parts of the world, 23andMe doesn’t provide this information, whereas in the UK and US, it does, you’ll just need to ensure you purchase a test that covers Health + Ancestry, not just Ancestry.
+Before you purchase a DNA testing kit for health and genetic health risk reasons, you need to read the small print.
+In some parts of the world, 23andMe doesn’t provide this information, whereas in the UK and US, it does.
+You’ll just need to ensure you purchase a test that covers Health + Ancestry, not just Ancestry.

-If you're keen to take a DNA test to find out more about your health and less about your ancestry, it might be worth looking into a different kind of health testing kit.
+If you're shopping for the best DNA testing kit because you're keen to find out more about your health and less about your ancestry, it might be worth looking into a different kind of health testing kit.

 Best DNA testing kit: important things to remember before you buy a DNA test

-Getting an at-home DNA testing kit may sound fun and fascinating, and it often is to find out where your ancestors might have come from, connect with relatives and find out more about your health.
-But it's also worth considering some of the cons of finding out more about your genes too.
+Getting an at-home DNA testing kit may sound fun and fascinating – and it often is, to find out where your ancestors might have come from, connect with relatives and discover more about your health.
+However, it's also worth considering some of the cons of uncovering more about your genetic coding too.

-For starters, DNA tests can reveal results that are surprising or worrying.
-There have been numerous reports in the press of people finding out their lineage was very different to what they expected after sending off their saliva in a DNA test.
+For starters, DNA testing kits can reveal results that are surprising or worrying (see multiple press reports of people finding out their lineage was very different to what they expected after sending off their saliva in a DNA test).
 And when it comes to genetic health risks, you might find you have a gene associated with a serious condition, like breast cancer or Alzheimer's.
-Although 23andMe keeps these results locked unless you ask for them, it could still be shocking for some people.
+Some testing kits (like 23andMe) keep these results locked unless you ask for them, but even so you could be in for a shock.

-That means you need to prepare for your results and consult a doctor straight away if you're worried about them.
-They’ll be able to tell you how likely you are to develop these conditions and possibly send you to get further tests for more conclusive results.
-Because with a lot of the genetic health risks, they're just that, risks.
-So just because you have a gene associated with a particular health problem, it doesn’t mean you have it - or ever will.
+That means you need to prepare yourself for your results and consult a doctor straight away if you're worried about them: a doctor will be able to tell you how likely you are to develop these conditions, and may send you for further tests to get more conclusive results.
+With a lot of the genetic health risks, they're just that, risks – so just because you have a gene associated with a particular health problem, it doesn’t mean you actually already have it (or ever will).

 Another thing to consider is privacy.
-Right now all of the major companies offering DNA testing kits have strict privacy policies and assure users their data is secure.
-But if you're concerned about privacy and wouldn't want your genetic data to fall into the wrong hands one day, the only way to 100% avoid that is not to take the test.
+Right now all of the major companies offering the best DNA testing kits have strict privacy policies, and take pains to assure users their data is secure.
+That said, if you're concerned about privacy and wouldn't want your genetic data to fall into the wrong hands one day, the only way to 100% avoid that is not to take the test in the first place.

-But if you're happy with those risks, and understand the implications of finding out more about you and your DNA, it's time to buy a testing kit.
-But because there are so many on the market, which DNA testing kit should you buy?
+If you're happy with those risks though, and understand the implications of finding out more about you and your DNA, it's time to pick the best DNA testing kit – but as there are so many on the market, which DNA testing kit should you buy in 2019?
 We're here to help you decide which DNA kit is right for you.